Riznee12345/SLTC_Smart_Timetable_Scheduler/README.md

-# SLTC Smart Timetable Scheduler 📅📅📅📅 ri
+# SLTC Smart Timetable Scheduler 📅📅📅📅 r
 *A Smarter Way to Plan Your Academic Life*

 ---